 Step 4: The tool provides three different export options, select CSV file format from the window to export data from SQL Server to CSV.

->>How to Convert MDF File to SQL Script?
+Also Read: How to Convert MDF File to SQL Script with Ease?

-In such a situation it is recommended to go for the professional solution to export multiple tables from SQL Server to CSV without any hurdle.
+In such a situation we always recommend users to go for the professional solution & export multiple tables from SQL Server to CSV without any hurdle.
 The tool has so many features you can download the demo version of the tool and check them all.

 FAQs for SQL Server Export to CSV Task